-Valuable Technology for Physical Disabilities:
+Assistive Technologies for Students with Physical Disabilities:

-IntelliKeys are customizable keyboards to individualize a person’s approach to technology.
+- IntelliKeys are customizable keyboards to individualize a persons approach to technology.

-Grid3 is a dynamic, symbol-based communication tool to help a student readily access apps and social media
+- Grid3 is a dynamic, symbol-based communication tool to help a student readily access apps and social media

-SmartNav 4 is a hands-free replacement for a computer mouse.
+- SmartNav 4 is a hands-free replacement for a computer mouse.

-Frog Pad is a keyboard designed to be used by a student with one hand.
+- Frog Pad is a keyboard designed to be used by a student with one hand.

-Sesame Enabled is the first hands-free smartphone that a person controls with head movements.
+- Sesame Enabled is the first hands-free smartphone that a person controls with head movements.

-PageFlip is a hands-free page turning device controlled by pedals.
+- PageFlip is a hands-free page turning device controlled by pedals.

-Dragon Mobile Assistant allows a student to dictate notes, an email, and check weather by simply speaking.
+- Dragon Mobile Assistant allows a student to dictate notes, an email, and check weather by simply speaking.

-Important Resources for Physical Disabilities:
+Resources for Students with Physical Disabilities:

-Navigating the College Transition
+Navigating the College Transition with Disabilities

 You will also want to keep an open line of communication with your advisor, counselor, and teacher to help with lifes transitions.
 As part of your conversations with your advisor or teacher, you may find it useful to talk through adaptive technologies, course addends, modified examinations, interpreters, and priority registration.